ministryofjustice/check-financial-eligibility/README.md

 PRIVATE_KEY
 CLIENT_EMAIL
 CLIENT_ID
+ALLOW_FUTURE_SUBMISSION_DATE
 ```

+Set ALLOW_FUTURE_SUBMISSION_DATE to true to allow integration tests to run with submission dates that are in the future.
 A copy of the `.env` file including the current values can be found in the `Shared-LAA` section of LastPass

 ## Threshold configuration files